Nonconvex Generalization of Alternating Direction Method of Multipliers for Nonlinear Equality Constrained Problems: Applications

-Due to the space limit, the analysis of each subproblem is provided in the supplementary material (Section 4.2.1 in Page 11).
+\end{theorem} Due to space limit, its proof is shown in Section \ref{sec: sphere constraint theorem} in the Appendix.

-\subsubsection{Optimization Problems with Logical Constraints with ``max'' Operations}
+\subsection{Optimization Problems with Logical Constraints with ``max'' Operations}

 In the machine learning community, many minimization problems contain the ``max" operator.
-For example, in the multi-instance learning problem \cite{amores2013multiple}, each ``bag'' can contain multiple ``instance'' and the classification task is to predict the labels of both bags and their instances.
-A conventional logic between bag and its instances is that ``a bag label $q$ is 1 when at least one of all its instances' labels is 1; otherwise, the bag label $q$ is 0''.
-Such as rule is well-recognized as ``max rule'' \cite{wang2018multi} because it can be mathematically expressed by ``max'' operation, namely $q=\max_i p_i$, where $p_i$ is the label of the $i$-th instance of $q$, and $q$ and $p_i$ can be generalized to real numbers \cite{amores2013multiple}.
+For example, in the multi-instance learning problem \cite{amores2013multiple}, each ``bag'' can contain multiple ``instances'' and the classification task is to predict the labels of both bags and their instances.
+Here, a conventional logic between the $i$-th bag and its instances is that ``the bag label $q_i$ is 1 when at least one of its instances'' labels is 1; otherwise, the bag label $q_i$ is 0''.
+This well-known rule is referred to as the ``max rule'' \cite{wang2018multi}, namely $q_i=\max\nolimits_{j=1,\cdots,n_i} t_{i,j}$, where $t_{i,j}$ is the label of the $j$-th instance of $q_i$, $n_i$ is the number of instances, and $q_i$ and $t_{i,j}$ can be generalized to real numbers \cite{amores2013multiple}.
 This problem can be formulated mathematically as follows: \begin{problem}[Multi-instance Learning Problem]